randybrito/RIOT/tests/periph_wdt/README.md

 ## About

-This application allows testing the wdg peripheral.
+This application allows testing the wdt peripheral.
 User can define the reset time through the shell.

 ## Expected Result